Go Ad-Free

 “If you drink alcohol on a daily basis, you should probably stay away from acetaminophen and limit your use of all NSAIDs.”

-R.M.D.’s advice to avoid alcohol and acetaminophen is wise.
+R.M.D.’s advice to avoid alcohol if you take acetaminophen is wise.
 The FDA has known about the dangers of mixing alcohol with acetaminophen since the 1970s.
 It wasn’t until 1994, though, that an alcohol alert was added to Tylenol products.
 By the way, aspirin does not always alert people to stomach damage.
 We have heard from people who developed a bleeding ulcer without any warning.
 Here is a link to just such a story.

 How Much Acetaminophen Is in One Pill?